UnionOfRAD/manual/en/views/views.md

 In the view rendering context, you'll have a number of different tools at your disposal.
 Besides PHP itself, the view layer features a number of handlers you can use to print out information in templates.

 If you're in the view layer, `$this` refers to the current `Renderer` adapter.
 Renderers are used to process different types of templates.
-The default renderer that ships with Lithium is the `File` renderer, which handles plain PHP files (you can also write your own renderers if you wish to use a custom templating engine).
-When a renderer is initialized it sets up a number of handlers to help you output content in your views.
-Lithium's default view renderer features these handlers:
+The default renderer that ships with li3 is the `File` renderer, which handles plain PHP files (you can also write your own renderers if you wish to use a custom templating engine).
+When a renderer is initialized it sets up a number of handlers to help you output content in your views. li3's default view renderer features these handlers:

  * `$this->url()`: Used for reverse routing lookups in views.
 For example: